 Short papers (up to 4 pages) for:

 The full papers will be published as workshop proceedings along with the LREC main conference.
 They should follow the LREC stylesheet, which is available on the conference website on the Author’s kit page.
+Unlike the main conference, we allow appendices of up to 10 pages already in the review phase.
+However, the reviewers will not be required to look in the appendices and must be able to review the paper based on everything contained within the main body of the paper (as if there were no appendices).

 Submission deadline: 20th of February 2026